Coronavirus Outbreak: What You Need to Know

 World Health Organization officials believe the coronavirus outbreak began at a large seafood and live animal market in the city of Wuhan, China, and that it likely spread at first from animals to humans.
 Now the virus is spreading from person to person.
-Currently, the CDC is not recommending the use of face masks by the general public in the U.S.

 Is it safe to receive a letter or package from China?